TLS Certificates Handshake

-- To connect to Veeam Cloud Connect resources (cloud repository and/or cloud host), the Veeam backup server on tenant's side first sends a request to the cloud gateway.
+- To connect to Veeam Cloud Connect resources (cloud repository and/or cloud host), the Veeam backup server on the tenant side sends a request to the cloud gateway.

 - The cloud gateway passes this request to the SP Veeam backup server.

-- The SP Veeam backup server exposes a TLS certificate installed on it to tenant's Veeam backup server via the cloud gateway.
+- The SP Veeam backup server exposes a TLS certificate installed on it to tenant Veeam backup server through the cloud gateway.

-- Tenant's Veeam backup server checks if the exposed TLS certificate is trusted or matches the TLS certificate saved in the Veeam Backup & Replication database.
+- Tenant Veeam backup server checks if the exposed TLS certificate is trusted or matches the TLS certificate saved in the Veeam Backup & Replication database.